-How to Get Approval Based on Line of Sight
+How to Get Siding Claims Approved Based on Line of Sight

 An adjuster tells you insurance will only pay for two elevations of siding and a roof “repair.”
 We’ve all had this happen to us at one time or another.

 You can’t discuss the homeowner’s policy with the insurance company.
 So, what can you do?